jdibenes/hl2ss/README.md

 ## Unity plugin (preview)

-For streaming sensor data from a Unity application.
+For streaming sensor data from a Unity application and creating primitives remotely.
 Spatial input and IMU streams are currently not supported.
+Front Camera stream is currently disabled in order to use the Device Portal Mixed Reality capture for Hologram visualization.

+**Installation**

-1. Unzip the [plugin](https://github.com/jdibenes/hl2ss/blob/main/unity/hl2ss_unity_plugin.zip) into your Unity project.
+1. Download the [plugin](https://github.com/jdibenes/hl2ss/releases) and add it to your Unity project (put the plugin in Assets/Plugins/WSA).
 2. In the Unity Editor, configure the plugin as UWP ARM64.
+3. Add the [hl2ss.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/hl2ss.cs) script to the Main Camera.
-3. Build the project for UWP but do not run it yet.
+4. Build the project for UWP but do not run it yet.
-4. Navigate to the Build folder and open the Visual Studio solution.
+5. Navigate to the Build folder and open the Visual Studio solution.
-5. Open Package.appxmanifest and enable the following capabilities:
+6. Open Package.appxmanifest and enable the following capabilities:
     - Gaze Input
     - Internet (Client & Server)
     - Internet (Client)